matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 But there is the REPL.
 And I think that still people are like, "the REPL is cool because I get to try things".
-And that is true, but the REPL is much cooler than that.
+And that is true, but the REPL is _much_ cooler than that.
 It is cooler than that, because it is an acronym.
 And it is cooler than that because _read_ is its own thing.
 And what Clojure did by adding a richer set of data structures, is it made read/print into a super power.
 It was not just a convenience.
 It is not just a way to interact with people.
 It is not just a way to make it easy to stream programs around, or program fragments around.

-It is now like, "Here is your free wire protocol", for real stuff.
+It is now like, "Here is your free wire protocol, for real stuff".
 How many people ever sent edn over a wire?
 Yeah.
 How many people like the fact that they do not need to think that is a possibility.
 They can just do it?
 And if they want to switch to something else,